robotology/test-github-actions/.github/actions/nightly-merge/README.md

 Environment variable containing the token to use for push (default `GITHUB_TOKEN`).
 Useful for pushing on protected branches.
-Using a secret to store this variable value is strongly recommended.
+Using a secret to store this variable value is strongly recommended, since this value will be printed in the logs.
 The `GITHUB_TOKEN` is still used for API calls, therefore both token should be available.